 Examples of nonqualified retirement plans include:

-Traditional IRAs can offer tax benefits in the form of tax-deductible contributions.
+Traditional IRAs provide tax benefits through tax-deductible contributions.
 You’d then pay taxes on the money when you withdraw it in retirement at your ordinary income tax rate.
 Roth IRAs don’t allow for deductible contributions, since they’re funded with after-tax dollars.
 But qualified withdrawals in retirement are 100% tax-free.

 Self-directed IRAs allow you to invest in alternatives beyond stocks or bonds.
 These accounts can be used to hold specific types of investments, such as real estate.
 A self-directed IRA lets you choose how to invest, but there are specific IRS rules you need to follow to maintain any associated tax benefits.